futrime/game-of-life/README.md

 #### Instructions

-* Not interested in configurate the repo manually, you can straighly open the DEMO on FAST.io.
+* Not interested in configurate the repo manually, you can straighly open [the online DEMO](https://futrime.github.io/Game-of-Life/).

 1. Modify the parameters beginning with *const* in `script.js`.
 1. Run `index.html`, adjust on the panel top-right.